 The beauty of making your stir fry at home is that you can customize how you like it and use up what’s in your fridge (hello leftovers!).

-This recipe is made with simple and healthy ingredients that are loaded with flavor and vibrant colors!
-It’s also packed with nutrients and protein.
+This recipe is made with simple ingredients that are loaded with flavor and vibrant colors!
 Here’s what you’ll need:

 That’s it!
 Serve warm and enjoy!

-My Favorite Ways to Serve Healthy Shrimp Stir Fry
+My Favorite Ways to Serve a Shrimp Stir Fry

-This Shrimp Stir Fry is delicious served just as it is as one pot meal.
-However, if you want to make this recipe extra yummy serve over:
+This Shrimp Stir Fry is delicious and served just as it is.
+However, if you want to make this recipe extra yummy, serve it over:

 Jasmine rice: You can’t go wrong with this traditional way to serve stir fry.
 Also, super easy to make!